 The Morrigi from Sword of the Stars are very fond of this.
 When your species is so old that interstellar traders and explorers from your civilization created the myths of Dragons in other species in the same galaxy during their stone ages, you may be justified doing it.

-Also, Javik, the last Prothean would like to remind you that during his time, the asari hadn't invented writing, and the salarians were still eating flies.
+Javik, in Mass Effect, the last Prothean would like to remind you that during his time, the asari hadn't invented writing, and the salarians were still eating flies.
 Repeatedly.
 At every conceivable opportunity.
 Sometimes he would just spout patronizing things about other cultures entirely at random.

 Javik: Did you know that the salarians used to lick their eyes?